 The condition of being immune or protected against infection, disease, and foreign substances

 A process or procedure that increases an organism’s reaction to antigens, thereby improving its ability to resist or overcome infection

 The period of time after exposure to a disease that it takes for the host to display symptoms of that disease

 The growth of a parasitic organism within the body.
-(A parasitic organism is one that lives on or in another organism and draws its nourishment therefrom.)
-A person with an infection has another organism (a "germ") growing within him, drawing its nourishment from the person.
+(A parasitic organism is one that lives on or in another organism and draws its nourishment from it.)
+A person with an infection has another organism (a “germ”) growing within him or her, drawing its nourishment from the person.

 The upper respiratory tract includes the nose, sinuses, pharynx (throat), and larynx (voice box).
 The lower respiratory tract includes the trachea (windpipe), bronchial tubes (two branches from the windpipe), bronchioles (smaller bronchial tubes), and alveoli (tiny sacs in the lungs where the exchange of oxygen and carbon dioxide occurs).

 An acute, potentially fatal metabolic disease seen primarily in children and characterized clinically by vomiting, hypoglycemia (low blood sugar), and confusion, which may progress to coma.
 Effects of the disease include cerebral edema (an accumulation of fluid between cells, causing swelling of the involved area) and fatty infiltration of the liver and other organs.
 (From Adams et al., Principles of Neurology, 6th ed., p.
 1120).